serenader2014/mplayer/README.md

 ###Mplayer

-This is a jQuery plugin that support HTML5 audios with customlize controll and playlist.
+This is a jQuery plugin that support HTML5 audios with customize controll and playlist.

 __TODO__